barryclark/jekyll-now/_posts/2015-12-30-android-tensorflow-1.md

-# Supercharging Android Applications with Machine Learning Using Tensorflow
+# Supercharging Android Apps Using TensorFlow (Google's Open Source Machine Learning Library)

 In November 2015, Google [announced](https://googleblog.blogspot.com/2015/11/tensorflow-smarter-machine-learning-for.html) and open sourced [TensorFlow](https://www.tensorflow.org/), its latest and greatest machine learning system.
 Needless to say, this was a huge deal for three simple reasons:
 1. Machine Learning expertise: Google is probably the dominant force in machine learning.
 Its prominence in search owes quite a bit to the strides they achieved in machine learning.
 It employees significant machine learning talents in research and engineering (including distinguished scientists like [Geoffrey Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton)).